joshprk/libobs-rs/README.md

 Simple and safe video recording through libobs.

 Currently only tested on Windows.
-Linux and MacOS likely work, but they are untested.
-These will receive support later down the road.
+Linux and MacOS don't work right now, but [we are working on that](https://github.com/libobs-rs/libobs-rs/pull/53).

 The API is currently unstable and will definitely have breaking revisions in the future.